-- Heart Issues – As with any strenuous exercise, if you are at risk of cardiovascular complications, or if you have already experienced a cardiac event, pushing your body past a responsible level is not only dangerous, but potentially fatal.
+- Heart Issues – As with any exercises, if you are at risk of cardiovascular complications, or if you have already experienced a cardiac event, pushing your body past a responsible level is not only dangerous but potentially fatal.

 - Injury Risk – When you exercise for weight loss, you are putting stress and strain on your body, and maximizing every available resource.
 This can also spill over into the use of lean muscle mass for energy, which can weaken the body and make you more susceptible to injury while exercising.